javascript-tutorial/en.javascript.info/2-ui/3-event-details/6-pointer-events/article.md

 - Device-specific properties, such as `pressure`, `width/height`, and others.
 - Pointer capturing: we can retarget all pointer events to a specific element until `pointerup`/`pointercancel`.

-As of now, pointer events are supported in all major browsers, so we can safely switch to them, especially if IE10- and Safari 12- are not needed.
-And even with those browsers, there are polyfills that enable the support of pointer events.
+As of now, pointer events are supported in all major browsers, so we can safely switch to them.
+And if we need to support old browsers, there are polyfills that enable the support of pointer events.